ivanhernandez13/vscode-plist/README.md

 #### Binary Plists

-This extension can __view__ and __edit__ binary plists by converting the binary plist into its ASCII representation.
-This ASCII version is a separate file in a temporary directory.
+This extension can __view__ and __edit__ binary plists by converting the binary plist into its XML representation.
+This XML version is a separate file in a temporary directory.
 The temporary file is watched for changes and any changes are automatically saved back to the binary version.

 <!-- ![view and edit binary plists](images/binary_plist.png) -->